JTechEng/jtlog/README.md

 The application will launch with self-explanatory information in various locations on the screen.

 #### Sensor Configuration
-The first step is to configure the sensors connected using the sensor menu. _Sensor_ is a bit ambiguous in this context.
-Configuring a sensor means configuring the sensor _object_ in the software, not the TI2C module.
-TI2C modules are associated with the sensor objects being configured via their I<sup>2</sup>C addresses.
+The first step is to configure the sensors using the sensor menu. _Sensor_ is a bit ambiguous in this context.
+Configuring a sensor means configuring a sensor _object_ in software, not configuring the TI2C module.
+TI2C modules are associated with sensor objects being configured via their I<sup>2</sup>C addresses.
+Any sensor object can associate with any TI2C module, provided it's physically present and connected.

 Press _s_ or _S_ to pull down the **sensor** menu.
 Select a sensor with the arrow keys, and press _enter_ to bring up the configuration screen; this allows setting the following:
 * **address**: The I<sup>2</sup>C address of the device.
 The list is pre-defined, so this is very much a multiple-choice field; choose the blank entry to mark a sensor unused.